6 Refereeing Your Future

-As industrial experience and employability tutor, I get asked to write lots of references for students applying for jobs and further study, see figure 6.1.
-I’m happy to do this if:
+This is a question academics get asked a lot.
+As industrial experience and employability tutor, I get asked that question more than most and already write lots of references for students applying for jobs and further study, see figure 6.1.

-However, it’s impossible for me to say YES to every request for a reference.
-It is difficult for academics to write references for students they don’t know much about, as all they can do is confirm facts (attendance, academic marks, degree program) without opinions which doesn’t make for a very compelling reference.
+It is impossible for me (or any other academic) to say YES to every request for a reference.
+It is time consuming and difficult for academics to write lots of references for students they don’t know much about, as all they can do is confirm facts (attendance, academic marks, degree program) without opinions.
+This doesn’t make for a very compelling reference and can be provided by administrators at the University anyway.

 Whoever agrees to be your referee, make sure you read and understand the following: